-On March 15, 2020, the Peruvian Government, through Supreme Decree N° 044-2020, decreed a State of National Emergency and compulsory social isolation, due to the serious circumstances that put the life of the Nation at risk as a consequence of the outbreak of COVID-19.
-This period of national emergency has been extended until August 31, 2020 inclusive.
+On March 15, 2020, the Peruvian Government, through Supreme Decree N° 044-2020, decreed a State of National Emergency and compulsory social isolation, due to the serious circumstances that put the life of the Nation at risk as a consequence of outbreak of COVID-19.
+As of the date of this report, this period of national emergency has been extended until February 28, 2021 inclusive.

-As a consequence, the SBS and the Peruvian Central Bank (hereinafter BCRP), in coordination with the Ministry of Economy and Finance, activated a package of preventive measures focused on mitigating the impact of non-compliance of debtor's obligations due to limits to move within and outside the national territory, and the shutdown of certain economic sectors; as well as measures focused on ensuring the continuity of the payments chain in the country.
+As a consequence, the SBS and the Peruvian Central Bank (hereinafter BCRP), in coordination with the Ministry of Economy and Finance (hereinafter MEF), activated a package of preventive measures focused on mitigating the impact of non-compliance with debtor obligations due to limiting their movement within and outside the national territory and, the shutdown of certain economic sectors; as well as measures focused on ensuring the continuity of the payment chain in the country (notes 4.E and 4.V).